 In early 2013 a global brute force attack struck WordPress installations on virtually every web host in existence.

-These attacks were caused by botnets (computer networks infected with viruses and programmed to attack other installations with security vulnerabilities).
+These attacks were caused by infected computer networks programmed to attack other vulnerable installations (botnets).

-- 3 How To Prevent Your WordPress Site From Being Brute-Force Attacked – 10 Security Measures
+How To Protect Your WordPress Site From A Brute-Force Attack

 A brute-force attack is a technique used to break an encryption or authentication system by trying all possibilities.